 - determining an injured worker’s life expectancy

-- calculating the future medical care for life as related to the work injury
+- calculating the future medical services for life as related to the work injury

 Money for a WCMSA is put into a special account.
 The account is used to pay for medical treatment whenever the injured worker gets treatment for the work injury through Medicare.

-There is nothing to stop an injured worker from using the WCMSA money on something else.
+There is nothing to stop an injured worker from using the set-aside funds on something else.
 But he or she will then have to find another way to pay for the treatment for the work injury or not go for treatment.

-In this article, our California personal injury lawyers will explain:
+In this article, our California personal injury lawyers will answer the following faqs:

 - 1. What is an MSA?

 - 4. What happens to the WCMSA report?

 - 5. What does it mean if Medicare approves the set-aside?

 - 6. How does an MSA work after a settlement?

 - 7. What is the effect of an MSA in workers’ compensation settlement?